 Both the cancellation fee schedule and the optional trip insurance is described in the registration packet.
 If you need help figuring out the travel insurance, just contact Shangri-La Travel at 1-817-421-7447.

-You’re responsible for making appropriate travel arrangements to arrive at the Philip S. W. Goldson International Airport (BZE) in Belize on Tuesday, June 6th.
+You’re responsible for making appropriate travel arrangements to arrive at the Philip S. W. Goldson International Airport (BZE) in Belize the day before the event begins.
 From there, we’ll make your arrangement to get to Ambergris Caye and to the resort.

-Your Summit registration includes your hotel room beginning Tuesday, June 6th (the night before the Summit begins, as we want you there ready to go first thing in the morning!) through Wednesday, June 14th.
+Your Summit registration includes your hotel room (the night before the Summit begins, as we want you there ready to go first thing in the morning!) through the end of the event.
 Additional discounted nights are available for folks who want to extend their time in beautiful Belize, subject to availability.